-In panel C, we present, the direct IV estimate of loans on log(profit), despite the fact that these regressions suffer from the sample selection induced by the omission of the firms with negative profits.
-The estimates vary between 1.79 and 2.00.
-Taking 1.79 as the estimate of the effect of the log increase in loan on log increase in profit, an increase of Rs.
-100,000 in lending causes a 2% increase in profit.
-At the mean profit (which is Rs.
-3,670,000), this would correspond to an increase in profit of Rs.
-72,000 after repaying interest, which is very similar to what we found using cost and sales as the dependent variables.
+In panel C, we present the direct IV estimate of loans on log(profit), despite the fact that these regressions suffer from the sample selection induced by the omission of the firms with negative profits.
+The estimates vary between 1.79 and a little over 2.00.
+Taking 2.00 (the estimate that uses both periods) as the estimate of the effect of the log increase in loan on log increase in profit, at the mean profit (which is Rs.
+5,069,000 for the average large firm in the post period), this would correspond to an increase in profit of Rs.
+85,900 after repaying interest, which is very similar to what we found using cost and sales as the dependent variables.26

-Thus, using the sales and cost estimate, a dollar of extra loans increases firm profits net of interest by 73%.
-Since the interest rate on priority sector loans at this time was 16%, the implied increase in profits before interest was 89%.
+Thus, using the sales and cost estimate, a dollar of extra loans increases firm profits net of interest by 89.5%.
+Since the interest rate on priority sector loans at this time was 16%, the implied increase in profits before interest was 105.5%.